peters-nick/UNCODED/README.md

 # UNCODED - Life Unraveled
-> "If we accept or limits, we go beyond"
+> "Once we accept or limits, we go beyond"

 **UNCODED _PRIME:_**